unrealwork/axibase-collector/jobs/docker.md

 ## UI

-Check the https port that is assigned to the collector and open it in your browser: https://container-ip:port
+Verify the https port that is assigned to the collector and open it in your browser: https://container-ip:port

 ```sh
 docker ps | grep axibase-collector
 ```

-Locate the **docker-socket** job on the 'Jobs' list and check that it's enabled and `Items Read` is not 0.
+Locate the **docker-socket** job on the 'Jobs' list and verify that it is enabled and that the `Items Read` column is not 0.

 ## Known Issues